bodln/stargzr/README.md

 ### Prerequisites

 - Docker Desktop (for Docker usage) OR Rust (for native build)
-- A folder of MP3 files
+- A folder of audio/video files
+- ffmpeg (required for video uploads; must be available on PATH)

 ### Running with Docker Compose